 More often, we rush for the longterm.
 We’re chill for the short-term.

 We can’t wait for the big promotion.
 We’ll push for our company to get acquired.
 We’re so impatient for the biggest outcomes.
 Fast, fast, fast.

 It follows with our decision-making too.
 We go slow and agonize about tiny decisions (which Macbook, where to brunch), but we rush and fall into major decisions (how often will I drink and what kind of professional will I be).
-Herodotus said the Persians would make all big decisions but discussing them once drunk and once sober.
-Instead, overwhelmed by big decisions, we might not discuss at all.
+Herodotus said the Persians would make all big decisions by discussing them once drunk and once sober.
+Instead, overwhelmed by big decisions, we might not discuss them at all.

 The lesson from soccer was to be more intentional about changing speed.
 I aim to be patient about the big and longterm.
 I rush like hell on the small and short-term.

 We need to flip that which we go fast and slow.
 Sprint with the ball on those small things.
 Stop.
 Pause.
 Reflect.
 Go slower on the bigger ones.
 Be more patient then.